mwhitworth/ember-fontsource/README.md

 Usage
 -----

-1. Install Ember Typeface: `ember install ember-fontsource`
+1. Install Ember Fontsource: `ember install ember-fontsource`
 2. Pick a fontsource from the list of over [800 available](https://github.com/jeffjewiss/ember-fontsource/blob/master/lib/typefaces.js) and add it to your project: `npm install fontsource-lato --save-dev`

 That’s it!